 Lord Nirall

-The lord of Bellhaven, a port city on the eastern coast of Fenharrow, a kingdom in eastern Erilea.
+Lord Nirall is a lord from Bellhaven, a port city on the eastern coast of Fenharrow, a kingdom in eastern Erilea.

 Lady Nirall

-Lord Nirall’s wife, a beautiful but unremarkable noble woman.
+Lady Nirall is Lord Nirall’s wife, she is a beautiful but unremarkable noble woman.

 Ress